Nyerguds/MobiusMapEditor/README.md

 * The Teamtypes dialog no longer uses data grids for its teams and orders.
 * The controls of the orders now correctly adapt to the types of each order, giving dropdowns for special choices lists and for waypoints.
 * The Waypoint that can be selected for a RA Teamtype now correctly starts from -1 as "(none)".
+* Fixed colour of "Special" in Red Alert to have the same colour as Spain.